onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 one day Thank You Paulina I've enjoyed talking to you

-tape script 5.13 point 13 talking about you
+tapescript 5.13 point 13 talking about you
 1 where did you grow up do you still live in the same house too how do you get on with your parents 3 do